Snickerdoodle Cupcakes

 Cinnamon Frosting:

-• To your stand mixer on low speed cream the butter then start adding in the powdered sugar in ½ cup increments until fully combined then raise the speed to medium-high for 1 additional minute.
+• Cream the butter in stand mixer on low speed, then start add the powdered sugar in ½ cup at a time until fully combined.
+Then raise the speed to medium-high for 1 additional minute.

 • Add frosting to piping bag and frost your cupcakes.